-- 1. Issues the Off command (decelerates to Stop at the programmed rate) if pressed once while in the Local mode in accordance with the setting of F721. - Initiates an Emergency Off Fault if pressed twice quickly from the Local or Remote modes.
-The Emergency Off function terminates the ASD output and stops the motor in accordance with the setting at F603. - 3.
+- 1. Issues the Off command (decelerates to Stop at the programmed rate) if pressed once while in the Local mode in accordance with the setting of F721. - 2.
+Initiates an Emergency Off Fault if pressed twice quickly from the Local or Remote modes.
+The Emergency Off function terminates the H9 ASD output and stops the motor in accordance with the setting of F603. - 3.
 Resets active Faults and/or active Alarms if pressed twice quickly.
-The source of the Fault or Alarm must be determined and corrected before normal ASD operation can resume.
+The source of the Faults or Alarms must be determined and corrected before normal ASD operation can resume.